 Note: You can apply all the animations like Motion, Appearance, Visual Effect and Advanced together on one element.

-From the Visibility field, you can choose which responsive devices the animation will run on.
+From the Visibility field, select which responsive devices the animation will run on.
+Use this to disable the animation on mobile devices where scroll-triggered motion can affect page performance.